 Our management, including our Principal Executive Officer and Principal Financial Officer, have reviewed, as of the end of the period covered by this report, the "disclosure controls and procedures" (as defined in the Securities Exchange Act of 1934 Rules 13a-15(e) and 15d-15(e)) that ensure that information relating to the Company required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported in a timely and proper manner and that such information is accumulated and communicated to our management, including our Principal Executive Officer and Principal Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
-Based upon this review, such officers concluded that our disclosure controls and procedures were effective as of December 28, 2024.
+Based upon this review, such officers concluded that our disclosure controls and procedures were effective as of March 29, 2025.

-Changes in Internal Control Over Financial Reporting
+Changes in Internal Control over Financial Reporting

-Our management, with the participation of our Principal Executive Officer and our Principal Financial Officer, have evaluated whether any change in our internal control over financial reporting occurred during the first quarter of fiscal 2025.
-There have been no changes in our internal control over financial reporting during the first quarter of fiscal 2025 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Our management, with the participation of our Principal Executive Officer and our Principal Financial Officer, have evaluated whether any change in our internal control over financial reporting occurred during the second quarter of fiscal 2025.
+There were no changes in our internal control over financial reporting during the quarter ended March 29, 2025 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.